-On January 13th of 1999, Michael Jordan announced his 2nd retirement from the NBA.
+On January 13th of 1999, Michael Jordan announced his second retirement from the NBA.
 During that announcement, he said he was 99.9 percent sure he would not return.
-One year later, Jordan became a part owner of the Washington Wizards and in September of 2001, he came out retirement and played for the Wizards.
+One year later, he became part owner of the Washington Wizards.
+Then in September of 2001, he came out retirement and played for the Wizards.

 1999 RETIREMENT TRANSCRIPT VIA NBA.COM